Abubakar-Bajwa/CEP146-Project1/CEP146-NBB-Project-1.md

 collaborative project development and material organization.

 ## Due Date
+- Please update the main README.md file with group member information as soon as possible.
-Presentations are due by the start of class (12:35 AM) on Tuesday, October 14.
+- Presentations are due before the start of class (12:35 AM) on Tuesday, October 14.

 ---